Great West Life Assurance Co. Can Sells 3,444 Shares of Washington Federal, Inc. (NASDAQ:WAFD)

 In other news, CFO Michael D. Mulholland sold 1,108,799 shares of the business’s stock in a transaction on Monday, December 21st.
 The shares were sold at an average price of $5.28, for a total value of $5,854,458.72.
 Insiders own 1.21% of the company’s stock.

-WAFD has been the topic of several research analyst reports.
+A number of equities research analysts have recently commented on WAFD shares.
+Piper Sandler dropped their price target on Washington Federal from $25.50 to $22.00 and set a “neutral” rating on the stock in a research report on Thursday, October 1st.
 TheStreet upgraded shares of Washington Federal from a “c” rating to a “b-” rating in a report on Tuesday, December 8th.
-Zacks Investment Research upgraded shares of Washington Federal from a “hold” rating to a “buy” rating and set a $24.00 price target for the company in a report on Friday, October 9th.
 ValuEngine upgraded shares of Washington Federal from a “sell” rating to a “hold” rating in a report on Tuesday, December 1st.
 BidaskClub upgraded shares of Washington Federal from a “hold” rating to a “buy” rating in a report on Thursday, January 7th.
-Finally, Piper Sandler reduced their price target on shares of Washington Federal from $25.50 to $22.00 and set a “neutral” rating for the company in a report on Thursday, October 1st.
-Three equities research analysts have rated the stock with a hold rating and two have assigned a buy rating to the stock.
-The stock presently has a consensus rating of “Hold” and an average price target of $27.33.
+Finally, Zacks Investment Research upgraded shares of Washington Federal from a “hold” rating to a “buy” rating and set a $24.00 price target for the company in a report on Friday, October 9th.
+Three research analysts have rated the stock with a hold rating and two have assigned a buy rating to the company.
+The company presently has an average rating of “Hold” and a consensus target price of $27.33.

 About Washington Federal